boomer3boom/Exploring-the-Potential-of-Graph-Neural-Networks-based-Methods-for-General-Linear-Program/README.md

 # Exploring the Potential of Graph Neural Networks-based
 Methods for General Linear Programs
 This is a code repository for the paper: https://dl.acm.org/doi/10.1145/3701716.3715174 \
-Methods for General Linear Programs**.
 It outlines our experimentation on IPMs-MPNN and the Ensemble Model of SIB and LTP.
 Please refer to the corresponding section.

 # IPMs-MPNN
 For those who are interested in our experimentation for IPM-MPNN on the combined dataset that contains: Setcover, Indset, Facilities, and Cauction, please refer to (Qian et al., 2023).
 Our code was a direct replication of theirs except we altered the dataset to contain all four problem type.